Leon Leyson

-Life
+Leyson's Life

 Early life

 Leyson was born Leib Lejzon in Narewka, Poland to Moshe Lejzon and Chanah Lejzon (née Golner) on September 15, 1929.
 He had four siblings: Hershel, Betzalel (called Tsalig), Pesza, and David.
 He also had a large extended family.
 He and his family members were all observant Jews.
 The Lejzons were also farmers, and came from an ancestry of farming.
 Narewka was a small town, with only one car and little to no access to electricity.
 Leyson later recalled there being some division between Jews and gentiles in Narewka, including antisemitic jokes, or being chased away from a place for being a Jew on Christian holidays.

 In 1938, the Lejzons moved to Kraków for better job opportunities.
 Leib began to experience overt antisemitism for the first time attending public school in Kraków.
 A year later, Germany invaded Poland and soon after began placing restrictions on Jews.
 Moshe Lejzon was arrested by the Germans and held without charges for three months before being released.
+He published a book after the name, The Boy on The Wooden Box.